NatashaCamille/NatashaCamille/README.md

 Skills: REACT / JS / HTML / CSS / ORACLE / Web3

 - 🔭 I’m currently working on a Dorahacks hackathon
-- 🌱 I’m currently learning how to work with Web3
+- 🌱 I’m currently learning how to work with and on the Blockchain
 - 🤔 I’m looking to collaborate on Web3 projects
 - 😄 Pronouns: She / her